 The Fleur Granny Motif by Poppy and Bliss still has some of that 70’s retro vibe but in oh-so-eclectic colours!
 It looks wonderful as a stand-alone motif, but on her blog, she has got a beautiful example of these motifs turned into a proper Granny Square Blanket.

 And if you’re a big fan of colourful rainbows, this blanket will certainly make your day.
-It’s my own Rainbow Granny Square Blanket, made with all different kinds of colourful scraps.
+It’s my own Rainbow Granny Square Blanket, made with all different kinds of colourful sunburst granny square motifs.
 Instead of traditional black, I used cream white to tie all the colours together.
 It remains one of my favourite blankets!

-If your colour taste leans more towards rustic, the Farmhouse Granny Square is the perfect pattern for you.
+If you prefer a more unusual granny square, the Farmhouse solid Granny Square may be the next project for you.
 Worked in one colour per square, this pattern has that calm look.
 I can’t get enough of that mustard!
-You can find the free pattern with a video tutorial over at Design Peak.
+YYou can find the free pattern with a video tutorial over at Design Peak.

 The Ribbed Granny Square is a more solid motif than the traditional three-dc-cluster Granny, but stunning nonetheless.
 You can use the raised stitches to bring some texture into your blanket, creating a secondary pattern all across the motifs.
 Doesn’t that sound like a great plan?
 Pasta & Patchwork has got the pattern ready for you!

-The Colour Wheel Granny Blanket is what happens when Sunburst Granny Squares meets Rainbow.
-The blanket is colourful, big, and the colours are a joy to work with.
+The Colour Wheel Granny Blanket is what happens when Sunburst Granny Square motifs meet a Rainbow.
+The blanket is colourful, big, and the bright colors are a joy to work with.
 You can find the pattern for this granny square motif on my blog, for free!
+It's still one of my personal favorite granny square blanket patterns.

 Dada’s Place is a household name when it comes to colourful crochet patterns.
 The ‘Primavera blanket’ combines traditional Granny motifs with flowers, resulting in this beautiful mix of colours.
 What a joy to look at!
 You can find the full tutorial, including many photos, on Dada’s Place.